• Products

 • password – OEC uses your OP5 account's password to authenticate.

 The package that you downloaded also includes OEC utility which is located under /usr/local/bin and the script that is needed to be run by OEC which is under /home/opsgenie/oec/scripts.
-After the configuration of OEC is done, you need to run it.
-In order to learn more about how to run OEC, you can refer to the Running OEC documentation.
+After the configuration of OEC is done, be sure to run it.
+Learn more about running OEC.

-FAQ and Troubleshooting
+FAQ and troubleshooting

-1- OP5 alerts are not getting created in Opsgenie:
+1. OP5 alerts are not getting created in Opsgenie

 Run the following test command from the shell.
 Check if the test alert is created in Opsgenie:

-/home/opsgenie/oec/opsgenie-op5/send2opsgenie -entityType=host -t=PROBLEM -hs=DOWN -hn=test_host
+/home/opsgenie/oec/scripts/send2opsgenie -entityType=host -t=PROBLEM -hs=DOWN -hn=test_host

-If the alert is created in Opsgenie: It means the integration is installed correctly.
+If the alert is created in Opsgenie: It means the integration is configured correctly.
 The problem might be that OP5 is not notifying the Opsgenie contact for alerts.
 Check the OP5 alert notifications log.

 • If a "RestException[Could not authenticate.]" error appears in the logs, it means Opsgenie couldn't identify your API key.
-Check if the API key is set correctly, as explained in "Opsgenie OP5 Package Configuration in OP5 Monitor" above.
+Check if the API key is set correctly, as explained in "Configure OP5 Package in OP5 Monitor" on this page.

 • If "Could not execute this action with apiKey of [OP5] integration" appears in the logs, the wrong integration package may have been downloaded.
 Make sure to download the OP5 integration package.

-If there is no log files under /var/log/opsgenie/ file, or there are no logs in it, check the following:
+• If unsure of the problem, set the plugin's log level to debug, try again, and contact us and send the logs.
+If there is no log files under /var/log/oec file, or there are no logs in it, check the following:

 1. First, check your alert logs.